statikbe/laravel-filament-flexible-content-blocks/README.md

 Now you need to create a controller and `GET` route that returns a Blade view to display your content.
 See the example code for [controller examples](example%2Fapp%2FHttp).

-We provide Blade components for all fields (except SEO & overview fields).
+We provide Blade components for all fields (except SEO fields).
 Below is an example of a simple Blade template, where the model is passed to this view as `$page` variable.
 The `<x-flexible-hero>` component renders a default hero with title and full screen image, and the `<x-flexible-content-blocks>` component renders all the content of each block.